CodeGlassDotIO/Docs/_docs/LicenseTypes/ProSubscription.md

 ## Perpetual fallback license grant

+{% include alert.html  type="warning" title="We do not offer this yet, but below you can see our idea about it" %}
 Yes, it becomes a [Fallback License](FallbackLicense.md) or a [Community License](CommunityLicense.md) by:

 - when not renewed after 12 months of uninterrupted subscription payments, it becomes a [Fallback License](FallbackLicense.md).